Tropical mockingbird: Distribution and habitat

-The population of M. g. tolimensis in El Salvador, Nicaragua, Costa Rica and Panama are descendants of escaped cage birds imported from Colombia.
+The population of M. g. tolimensis in El Salvador, Nicaragua, Costa Rica, and Panama are descendants of escaped cage birds imported from Colombia.

 The tropical mockingbird is common in most open habitats, including around human habitation.
-Examples include scrublands, savanna, parks, and farmland.
-It avoids closed forest and mangroves.
+Examples include scrublands, savannas, parks, and farmlands.
+It avoids closed forests and mangroves.
 It is a bird of the lowlands to middle elevations; it reaches about 2500 m in Central American and the northern Andes.
 It has been found as high as 2600 m in Colombia and 3100 m in northern Ecuador.

 Behavior

 Feeding

 The tropical mockingbird forages on the ground or low in vegetation; it also captures flying insects such as swarming termites on the wing.
-It is omnivorous; its diet includes a variety of arthropods (such as spiders, grasshoppers, and beetles), seeds, small fruits and berries, larger cultivated fruits (such as mangoes), lizards, bird and lizard eggs, the contents of bird feeders, and human food.
+It is omnivorous; its diet includes a variety of arthropods (such as spiders, grasshoppers, and beetles), seeds, small fruits and berries, larger cultivated fruits (such as mangoes and sapodillas), lizards, bird and lizard eggs, the contents of bird feeders, and human food.

 Breeding

 The tropical mockingbird generally nests from late in the wet season through the transition period into the early wet season.
-During that long period it often will produce three broods.
+During that long period, it often will produce three broods.
 It is monogamous but cooperative breeding has been recorded with the young of the previous brood acting as helpers.
 It aggressively defends its territory against birds of its own and other species, and predatory animals as well.
 Both sexes build the nest using coarse twigs lined with softer material and place it low in a shrub or tree.
 The clutch size ranges from two to four but is usually three.
-The female does most of the incubation during the 13 to 15 day period.
+The female does most of the incubation during the 13- to 15-day period.
 Chicks are fed by both parents (and helpers) in the nest for up to 19 days and beyond that after fledging.